tilgovi/simple-xpath-position/README.md

 You can run the command-line test suite by executing `npm test`.

-To run the test suite, install the karma test runner with the command `npm install -g karma-cli` and then run `karma start`.
-Karma will print instructions for debugging the tests in a browser.
+To run the test suite in a browser, install the karma test runner with the command `npm install -g karma-cli` and then run `karma start`.
+Karma will print instructions for debugging the tests.

+To run tests on node, install mocha test runner with command `npm install -g mocha-cli` and then run `mocha --require "babel-core/register" nodetest/*`.